 A miracle happened.

-One last time, on the last day of admissions, I visited the university to check my status.
-Maybe, just maybe I’d been admitted.
-I looked down the list, and there it was, “Parashram J. Patil” Finally I’d been admitted.
+For one last time, I visited the university to check my status on the last day of admissions.
+Maybe, just maybe, I’d been admitted.
+I looked down the list, and there it was, “Parashram J. Patil.”
+Finally, I’d been admitted.
 Now, I had to come up with my fees to secure my place – and I only had that day to pay.

-I was not having sufficient money.
+I did not have sufficient money.
 Neither did I know anyone in that new city.
 There was no way I could pay the admission fees.
-I flopped down on the seat outside the department head cabin.
-Head held in my hands, I contained my tears, devasted that my dreams of a higher education would finish there.
-Perhaps my teachers and whole village were right.
+I flopped down on the seat outside the department head's cabin.
+Head held in my hands, I contained my tears, devastated that my dreams of higher education would finish there.
+Perhaps my teachers and the whole village were right.
 “I wouldn’t amount to anything.”